 This collection contains maps of the University of Illinois, Champaign-Urbana, and Champaign County.
 The Mapping History project was a cross-campus, multi-department project supporting scholarship about and celebration of the University of Illinois at Urbana-Champaign.

 The importance of rivers to the state of Illinois cannot be underestimated.
 Rivers have historically been core to the transportation of people and goods in and out of the state.
-Besides the maps included in this collection of materials, aerial photographs that include rivers in Illinois as well as of parts rivers on the state’s borders can be found in sets of photographs for Illinois counties in the Map Library.
+Besides the maps included in this collection of materials, aerial photographs that include rivers in Illinois as well as parts of rivers on the state’s borders can be found in sets of photographs for Illinois counties in the Map Library.
 Indexes for these sets are available online through the Digital Collection Aerial Photograph Index Maps.
 Older, smaller-scale maps that include rivers of Illinois and the upper Midwest may be viewed in the Historical Maps Online collection.

 The Map Library’s collection of Sanborn fire insurance maps provides coverage for Illinois towns and cities only; rural sites are not included.
 The maps primarily provide information on the downtown areas of cities and adjoining residential areas from the 1880s through the first half of the 20th century.
 Additional years will be included as maps are released into the public domain.
 See the Map Library’s Sanborn Fire Insurance webpage for information about additional holdings.

-This collection of maps contains maps and atlases published shortly before, during, and after World War I. Types of maps encompass propaganda maps, trench maps and other maps of battles and fronts, ethnographic and economic maps, maps and atlases for citizens at home, and maps created to support work of the United States delegation to the Paris Peace Conference.
+This collection contains maps and atlases published shortly before, during, and after World War I. Types of maps encompass propaganda maps, trench maps and other maps of battles and fronts, ethnographic and economic maps, maps and atlases for citizens at home, and maps created to support work of the United States delegation to the Paris Peace Conference.